Seneca-BSA/bsa/docs/seh500/lab4.md

 The condition switch for the second, third and fourth instruction in the IT block can be either:

-- T - Then.
+- T/t - Then.
 Applies the condition to the instruction.cond
-- E - Else.
-Applies the inverse condition of to the instruction.cond
+- E/e - Else.
+Applies the inverse condition to the instruction.cond

 Example: